cambridge-cares/CitiesKG/CEA_AGENT/README.md

 "geometryEndpoint" : "http://host.docker.internal:48888/kingslynnEPSG27700",
 "ceaEndpoint": "http://host.docker.internal:48888/cea"}
 ```
-In the above request example, the CEA agent will be querying geometry and usage from the Blazegraph that ```http://host.docker.internal:48888/kingslynnEPSG27700``` is pointed to.
+In the above request example, the CEA Agent will be querying geometry and usage from the Blazegraph that ```http://host.docker.internal:48888/kingslynnEPSG27700``` is pointed to.
 The CEA triples will be instantiated, with no graph reference, in the Blazegraph where ```http://host.docker.internal:48888/cea``` is pointed to.

 Example request:
 ```